baselsaad/WAS/README.md

 ## Project Overview

-The Game was created within a collaborative interdisciplinary course offered across HTW, HBKsaar, and UdS universities.
+The game was created within a collaborative, interdisciplinary course offered across HTW, HBKsaar, and UdS universities.
 Students from Practical Informatics, Media Informatics, Media Culture Studies, and Media Art & Design joined forces to develop a playable game prototype.
 The project placed a strong emphasis on honing diverse skills such as programming, storytelling, and audiovisual representation.
+It is a first-person game where you have to solve puzzles and find story papers and newspapers.

 ![Screenshot 2](Screenshots/2.png)

 ## Course Details

 - **Course Link:** [Rapid Game Development - Summer 2023](https://umtl.cs.uni-saarland.de/teaching/summer-2023/seminar-rapid-game-development-erstellung-eines-computerspiels-in-einem-interdisziplin%C3%A4ren-team.html)